mechano/Kingroon_KP3S_Pro_Marlin_Firmware/README.md

 portrait display,
 resume on power loss.

-BLTouch,
-Bilinear 16 points bed leveling,
-Z-offset wizard,
-PID tuning menu,
-Linear Advance (0.06 for PLA);
-Input Shaper,
-portrait display,
-resume on power loss.

-NOTE: for BL-Touch put endstop to Z-Max endstop and remove endstop switch plug from Z-Min.
+NOTE: for BL-Touch put endstop to Z-Max endstop.

 For people who find useful this release, I'll appreciate donation in filament 1.75mm.
 On discussion details where to ship.